John Rutherford (Conservative politician)

-John Rutherford Rutherford (1904–1957), born John Rutherford Chalmers, was a barrister and Conservative MP for Edmonton in London.
+John Rutherford Rutherford (1904–1957) was a barrister and Conservative MP for Edmonton in London.

+He was the son of Sir John Rutherford, 1st Baronet.

 He was elected in the National Government landslide of 1931.
 He changed his surname to Rutherford in 1933, a condition for inheriting the estate of his grand-uncle, Sir John Rutherford, a brewer and race-horse owner.
 He lost his seat in 1935.